WaxInteractiveCH/blox/README.md

 ### A Component Library

 **Blox** is a Component Library project.
-It's built by and for  [SQLI Agency Switzerland](https://github.com/sqliagencych), but if you find it useful, feel free to clone, fork or report issues.
+It's built by and for [Wax Interactive](https://github.com/waxinteractivech), but if you find it useful, feel free to clone, fork or report issues.

 ### Install